 Discover the Notre-Dame Cathedral in Reims

-History Founded by Nicaise, bishop of Reims at the beginning of the 5th century, the first Reims cathedral hosted several ceremonies including the coronation of thirty-three French sovereigns.
-This is the case with the baptism of King Clovis or the coronation of Louis the Pile and King Charles VII.
-Due to its poor condition, it was rebuilt in the 9th century and its interior was decorated with gilding, mosaics, paintings, sculptures and tapestries.
-This new building was 86 meters long and had two transepts.
-Destroyed by a terrible fire, Archbishop Albéric de Humbert had another building built in 1211.
-But the roof of the one caught fire in 1481 and royal aid enabled the reconstruction work to be carried out.
-Since then, fleurs-de-lis have adorned the roof.
-Severely affected during the Great War 1914-1918, reconstruction work had to be done following private funding.
+Originally founded by Bishop Nicaise of Reims at the start of the 5th century, the initial Reims Cathedral hosted numerous ceremonies, including the coronation of thirty-three French sovereigns, such as the baptism of King Clovis and the coronation of Louis the Pious and King Charles VII.
+Due to its deteriorated state, it was rebuilt in the 9th century, boasting a splendid interior adorned with gilding, mosaics, paintings, sculptures, and tapestries.
+After destruction by fire, Archbishop Albéric de Humbert initiated the construction of a new building in 1211.
+The structure faced another fire in 1481, but royal assistance allowed for restoration work.
+Since then, fleurs-de-lis have decorated the roof.
+The Great War of 1914-1918 brought significant damage, requiring reconstruction work financed through private funding.

-One of the major achievements of Gothic art in Europe, the Notre-Dame Cathedral in Reims is dedicated to the Virgin Mary.
-Two thousand three hundred and three statues, a concrete frame, contemporary stained glass windows designed by Marc Chagall as well as the four chapels surrounding the nave, the building is a true masterpiece.
-One hundred and fifty meters long, forty-eight meters wide and eighty-seven meters high, it is much more imposing than Notre-Dame de Paris.
-Having an important place in the history of France, it was registered on the List of the world inheritance of humanity by UNESCO in 1991.
-So that you can appreciate these wonders, it opens its doors to the public every day of 7:30 a.m. to 7:30 p.m. except during religious services
+Notre-Dame Cathedral in Reims, one of the crowning achievements of European Gothic art, is dedicated to the Virgin Mary.
+With 2,303 statues, a concrete frame, modern stained-glass windows designed by Marc Chagall, and the four chapels surrounding the nave, the cathedral is a true masterpiece.
+Standing 150 meters long, 48 meters wide, and 87 meters high, it is considerably more imposing than Notre-Dame de Paris.
+Holding an important place in French history, it was registered on UNESCO's World Heritage List in 1991.
+The cathedral welcomes visitors daily from 7:30 a.m. to 7:30 p.m., except during religious services.

 Take a tour of the Palais de Pau

-The Palais de Pau was already present in Reims in the ancient city.
-Over the years it has been renovated several times.
-After the works of 1671 and 1710, it was transformed into a classic building: the one you still know today.
-The Palais de Pau has occupied a great place in the history of France.
-Here were baptized and crowned several great names of the French monarchy.
-Like what, it also retains part of our history and does not shine only for its great beauty and that of its outdoor space.
+The Palais de Pau has roots in ancient Reims and has been renovated several times over the centuries.
+Following renovations in 1671 and 1710, it was transformed into the classical edifice we see today.
+The Palais de Pau holds a prominent place in French history.
+Numerous important figures of French monarchy were baptized and crowned here, making it a vital part of our historical narrative, renowned not only for its beauty but also for the historical significance of its outdoor space.